 Outbreaks of the disease are more common during the winter and early spring months.

 There is no specific test to diagnose Kawasaki disease.
-Your doctor will ask about your child’s symptoms and medical history.
-A physical exam will also be done.
+You will be asked about your child’s symptoms and medical history.
+A physical exam will be done.

 Kawasaki will go away on its own.
 However, treatment can help to limit the damage the illness does.
+The sooner Kawasaki disease is treated, the better the outcome.
 Treatment is especially important to reduce risk of damage to the heart.
-About 25% of children who do not receive treatment will develop serious heart problems.

 Talk with your doctor about the best treatment plan for your child.
 Treatment options include the following: